SiriShultz/sitelinks/README.md

 # Work Out Wednesday

 Workout Wednesday is a weekly challenge to re-create data-driven visualizations.
 The challenges are designed to kick-start personal development in Tableau and Power BI.
 Each Wednesday, a challenge is released and participants are asked to replicate the challenge as closely as possible using their own Power BI Skills.
-[Learn more about the challenge >>](https://www.workout-wednesday.com/) or [See my Power BI visuals here.](https://sirishultz.com/portfolio/wow-challenges)
+[Learn more about the challenge >>](https://www.workout-wednesday.com/) or [visit my portfolio to see my Power BI visuals.](https://sirishultz.com/portfolio/wow-challenges)